kateforhaiilo-commits/haiilo-tech-task/README.md

 This project demonstrates my skills in Frontend with Angular and Typescript as well Backend with Java and Spring Boot.
 It features a responsive Supermarket Checkout UI with Tailwind CSS and a real-time connection to the backend API.
+It also includes Signal Store, eslint, prettier and tests.
+There are still todos in the code.
+I'm aware that there is potatial to make the whole feature more user friendly and better but I hope for the puprose of demosntrating my experience it is enough.

 ## 📂 Project Structure